mozilla/DeepSpeech/doc/TRAINING.rst

 Continuing training from a release model
 ----------------------------------------

 There are two easy ways to make use of a pre-trained DeepSpeech model: fine-tuning or transfer-learning.
-Choosing which one to use depends on your target dataset, and it's simple decision.
+Choosing which one to use is a simple decision, and it depends on your target dataset.
 Does your data use the same alphabet as the release model?
+If "Yes": fine-tune.
+If "No" use transfer-learning.

-If you are using the same alphabet as an English release model (i.e. `a-z` plus `'`) then the output layer will match your data, and you can fine-tune the existing parameters.
-However, if you want to use a new alphabet (e.g. Cyrillic `а`, `б`, `д`), the output layer of DeepSpeech will *not* match your data.
+If your own data uses the *extact* same alphabet as the English release model (i.e. `a-z` plus `'`) then the release model's output layer will match your data, and you can just fine-tune the existing parameters.
+However, if you want to use a new alphabet (e.g. Cyrillic `а`, `б`, `д`), the output layer of a release DeepSpeech model will *not* match your data.
 In this case, you should use transfer-learing (i.e. remove the output layer, and reinitialize a new output layer that matches your target character set.

+N.B. - If you have access to a pre-trained model which uses UTF-8 bytes at the output layer, you can always fine-tune, because no matter what your alphabet should be encodable as UTF-8.

 Fine-Tuning (same alphabet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^